 I wish every family and every practitioner could read this Family Booklet!

-If we follow this good practice we will support families, when they ask us, in helping their child develop new understanding and practise new skills while, for instance, getting dressed or having lunch at home or playing on the floor amongst other children in an early years setting.
+If we follow this good practice we will support families, when they ask us, in helping their child develop new understanding and practice new skills while, for instance, getting dressed or having lunch at home or playing on the floor amongst other children in an early years setting.

 The first step is to think about who is equipped to support the child and family in this way.
 The speech and language therapist will not get very far at lunch time without listening to the parent’s experience of the child’s tastes, likes, dislikes and methods of communicating wants and preferences.
 She or he will also need to know from the physiotherapist and occupational therapist about how to help the child’s posture, head control and hand functions, and about utensils and seating.
 If the child has intellectual disability, help will be needed from an early year’s teacher.